hazelcast/hazelcast-nodejs-client/README.md

 </hazelcast>
 ```

-Note that before starting the server, you need to compile the `Employee` and `MyIdentifiedFactory` classes with server's `CLASSPATH` and add them to the `user-lib` folder in the extracted `hazelcast-<version>.zip`.
-See [Adding User Library to CLASSPATH section](#adding-user-library-to-classpath).
+Note that before starting the server, you need to compile the `Employee` and `MyIdentifiedFactory` classes with server's `CLASSPATH` and add them to the `user-lib` directory in the extracted `hazelcast-<version>.zip` (or `tar`).
+See the [Adding User Library to CLASSPATH section](#adding-user-library-to-classpath).

-> **NOTE: You can also make this object `Portable` and implement its Java equivalent and its portable factory on the server side.
+> **NOTE: You can also make this object `Portable` and implement its Java equivalent and portable factory on the server side.
 Note that querying with `Portable` object is faster as compared to `IdentifiedDataSerializable`.**

 #### 7.7.1.2.
 Querying by Combining Predicates with AND, OR, NOT

-You can combine predicates by using the `and`, `or`, and `not` operators, as shown in the below example.
+You can combine predicates by using the `and`, `or` and `not` operators, as shown in the below example.

 ```javascript
 var map;